Preston Middle School

 School Overview

-Preston Middle School's student population of 1,146 students has stayed relatively flat over five school years.
+Preston Middle School's student population of 549 students has declined by 52% over five school years.

 Grades Offered